allydunham/Structural-Variation/README.md

 Script to convert merged and clustered BreakDancer and 10X call sets into a binary table of features.
 The table has rows for each calls and columns indicating whether the call was found in each sample.

 #### *gsProcess.py*
-Script to process GENOMESTRiP output, translating it into (optionally) a bed file, an information table and a copynumber table, with copynumber per call on each row in columns for each sample.
+Script to process GenomeSTRiP output, translating it into (optionally) a bed file, an information table and a copynumber table, with copynumber per call on each row in columns for each sample.
 The information table unpacks the VCF information field into a tsv file for easy analysis in R.

 #### *popgen.R*
 R script containing code to perform all population genetic analyses on the BreakDancer callset and produce the output plots.
 It performs: